 - What is my vision for my life?

 - What are my dreams?

 - What do I need to do to achieve my dreams?

 - How much of my past is shaping the way I think and what I do?
 Is it affecting my present and future?

 I also encouraged people to bring their own magazines.

 What’s your budget for a party like this?
-It may all depend on the amount of attendees invited, but you have to set a strict budget and stick with it.
-Mine was $100 but of course I went over.
+It may all depend on the number of attendees invited but you have to set a strict budget and stick with it.
+Mine was $100 but of course, I went over.

 - Poster Boards

 - Garbage Bags